Does Florida require paid family or sick leave in 2026?

 Jury duty is mandatory and protected.
 You cannot discharge, threaten, or coerce an employee for jury service.

-Most Florida knowledge-work employers continue full pay during jury duty as a retention signal regardless of headcount.
+Most Florida knowledge-work employers continue full pay during jury duty as a retention signal regardless of headcount or county.
 Jury service is infrequent, and the alternative penalises the employee for civic participation.

 Below the FMLA threshold, your mandatory Florida leave footprint is small.
 PWFA accommodation and Florida Civil Rights Act anti-discrimination turn on at 15 employees.
-Jury-duty job protection applies at every size.
-Jury-duty pay turns on at 10 full-time employees.
+Jury-duty job protection applies at every size statewide.
+Jury-duty pay is mandated only in Miami-Dade County, at 10 or more employees.

 Everything else is voluntary: paid parental leave, paid sick leave, paid bereavement, unpaid time off for a child’s school visit.